AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/adobeanalytics-video.md

    The **rest of the relevant information** in the call will be sent concatenated into **one** variable named **pev3**.

-   **Les exemples d’appels** à Adobe Analytics à l’aide de l’exemple fourni doivent ressembler à ceci lors de l’affichage avec le débogueur DigitalPulse :
+   **Les exemples d’appels** à Adobe Analytics à l’aide de l’exemple fourni doivent ressembler à celui-ci lors de l’affichage avec le débogueur DigitalPulse :

    ![lmilestones1](assets/lmilestones1.png)